Update: Similac Lawsuit Filed Over Infant's NEC Death

 The CDC announced on Feb.
 28, 2022, that Abbott Laboratories Similac Human Milk Fortifier PM 60/40 baby formula product has been linked to a second infant death.
 The baby formula was produced at Abbott Laboratories Sturgis, Michigan facility, where four cases of Cronobacter sakazakii and one case of Salmonella are linked to as of the announcement.
 The CDC said the Cronobacter infections may have contributed to the two infant deaths.

-The particular lot of baby formula named in the expanded Similac recall was distributed nationwide and to Isreal, with those aforementioned cases coming from Minnesota, Texas and Ohio.
+The particular lot of baby formula named in the expanded Similac recall was distributed nationwide and to Israel, with those aforementioned cases coming from Minnesota, Texas, and Ohio.
+These and more result in various baby formula NEC lawsuits.

 Lawsuit Filed After Newborn Died From NEC